 A rare but serious side effect of stem cell transplant is called veno-occlusive disease of the liver (VOD), also known as sinusoidal obstruction syndrome.
 In this disease, the high doses of chemo given for the transplant damage the liver.
 Symptoms include weight gain (from fluid retention), liver enlargement, and jaundice (yellowing of the skin and eyes).
 When severe, it can lead to liver failure, kidney failure, and even death.

-Long-term side effects: Some complications and side effects can persist for a long time or may not occur until months or years after the transplant.
+Long-term side effects: Some complications and side effects can persist for a long time or might not occur until months or years after the transplant.
 These include:

 - Graft-versus-host disease (GVHD), which can occur only in allogeneic (donor) transplants.

 - Damage to the lungs, causing shortness of breath